Aamusnaan Maya Initiative

 In light of the Covid-19 pandemic, which reached Somaliland in January 2020, the project has had to shift to the more pressing need to document and analyze how governmental and non-governmental public health responses are experienced by internally displaced Somalilanders in Digaale camp.
 SOM-ACT and Transparency Solutions, with the support of TGP, are collecting this data through a mixed research approach of questionnaires, key informant interviews, and demographic-based focus groups.

-The results are due to be presented to an invited audience of government and non-government representatives at the Somaliland Cultural Centre in Hargeisa at the end of 2020.
-The project is intended to inform humanitarian policy and Somaliland government IDP programming while also pinpointing the major drivers of the mass displacement in the process.
+The results are being presented to an invited audience of government and non-government representatives in Somaliland.
+The project is intended to inform humanitarian policy and Somaliland government IDP programming while also revealing the impact of COVID on communities, including displaced peoples, in Somaliland.

 Project Team (TGP)